kbc10/arl-parks-reservations/README.md

         <img src="./img/gcs_to_bq.png" alt="gcs-to_bq" width="200"/>

         -  [load_parks_res_gcs.py](./mage/arl-parks-reservations-mage/data_loaders/load_parks_res_gcs.py) loads the data from the parquet file in the bucket.
-        -  [transformer_clean_column_names.py](./mage/arl-parks-reservations-mage/transformers/transformer_clean_column_names.py) cleans the column names by lowercasing capital letter and putting underscores between words.
+        -  [transformer_clean_column_names.py](./mage/arl-parks-reservations-mage/transformers/transformer_clean_column_names.py) cleans the column names by lowercasing capital letters and inserting underscores between words.
-        -  [export_to_bq.sql](./mage/arl-parks-reservations-mage/data_exporters/export_to_bq.sql) loads the data from the parquet file in the bucket.
+        -  [export_to_bq.sql](./mage/arl-parks-reservations-mage/data_exporters/export_to_bq.sql) exports the cleaned data to a new table in our dataset in BigQuery.

 * dbt models:

     1. [stg_arl_parks_data](./dbt/arl-parks-reservations/models/staging/stg_arl_parks_data.sql): selects a subset of columns from the raw table that was loaded into BigQuery.

-    2. [dim_facility_types](./dbt/arl-parks-reservations/models/core/dim_facility_types.sql): selects all data from a seed CSV file that tranlates the facility type codes into more understandable text.
+    2. [dim_facility_types](./dbt/arl-parks-reservations/models/core/dim_facility_types.sql): selects all data from a seed CSV file that translates the facility type codes into more understandable text.

     3. [fact_reservations](./dbt/arl-parks-reservations/models/core/fact_reservations.sql): selects all data from stg_arl_parks_data and partitions it by day.
 Partitioning makes it more efficient to query the data and present it on the dashboard.